Canadian Mennonite University

 OfficeC19

-I was raised in southern Manitoba (Altona) and was influenced by rural life, my family, our local church, and time spent at Camps Assiniboia and Koinonia.
-I am married to Phil Campbell-Enns and we have two adult daughters.
-Our family lives in a multi-generational house in Winnipeg and we attend Home Street Mennonite Church.
+Heather was raised in southern Manitoba and was influenced by rural life, her extended family, her church, and summers at Camps Assiniboia and Koinonia.
+She is married to Phil Campbell-Enns, and they have two adult daughters.
+They live in a multi-generational home in Winnipeg, in the area that was once known as Rooster Town, and they attend Home Street Mennonite Church.

 Areas of Teaching